 “Whoa, mind your language big guy.
 That old man is also my father.”
-Hansen said and then Anderson spun around, surprised to see him there.
+Hansen said and then Anderson spun around, surprised to see his brother there.

 “What are you doing here?
 Are you following me?”
 He snapped.

 “Don’t you remember?
 We came here together after father reminded you to get married before he snatched your part of the inheritance away from you.”
-Hansen said and then he remembered.
+Hansen told him and then he remembered.